BUILDING RESILIENCE IN THE WATERSHED

 Working Together for Regional Solutions

-Founded in 2019, the Charles River Climate Compact is a collaboration of twenty-eight cities and towns, led by CRWA, that takes a regional approach to climate adaptation to address flooding, sea level rise, extreme heat, and river health.
+Founded in 2019, the Charles River Climate Compact (CRCC) is a collaboration of over two dozen cities and towns.
+Led by CRWA, the CRCC takes a regional approach to climate adaptation to address flooding, sea level rise, extreme heat, and river health.

-In 2023, CRWA and CRCC were awarded a grant to develop a Regional Tree Planting and Protection Plan for the Charles River watershed.
+In 2023, CRWA and CRCC were awarded a grant to develop a Regional Tree Protection and Planting Plan for the Charles River watershed.
 Funding for this project was provided by the USDA Forest Service.

 Do you see your city or town?
 Participating communities include Arlington, Bellingham, Belmont, Boston, Brookline, Cambridge, Dedham, Dover, Franklin, Holliston, Hopkinton, Lincoln, Medfield, Medway, Millis, Natick, Needham, Newton, Norfolk, Sherborn, Somerville, Walpole, Waltham, Watertown, Wellesley, Weston, Westwood, and Wrentham.